History of the Big Bang theory: Early 20th century scientific developments

-Big Bang theory vs. Steady State theory
+Big Bang vs. steady-state

-Hubble's Law had suggested that the universe was expanding, contradicting the cosmological principle whereby the universe, when viewed on sufficiently large distance scales, has no preferred directions or preferred places.
+Hubble's law had suggested that the universe was expanding, contradicting the cosmological principle whereby the universe, when viewed on sufficiently large distance scales, has no preferred directions or preferred places.
 Hubble's idea allowed for two opposing hypotheses to be suggested.
 One was Lemaître's Big Bang, advocated and developed by George Gamow.
-The other model was Fred Hoyle's Steady State theory, in which new matter would be created as the galaxies moved away from each other.
+The other model was Fred Hoyle's steady-state model, in which new matter would be created as the galaxies moved away from each other.
 In this model, the universe is roughly the same at any point in time.
-It was actually Hoyle who coined the name of Lemaître's theory, referring to it as "this 'big bang' idea" during a radio broadcast on 28 March 1949, on the BBC Third Programme.
-It is popularly reported that Hoyle, who favored an alternative "steady state" cosmological model, intended this to be pejorative, but Hoyle explicitly denied this and said it was just a striking image meant to highlight the difference between the two models.
+It was actually Hoyle who coined the name of Lemaître's theory, referring to it as "this 'big bang' idea" during a radio broadcast on 28 March 1949, on BBC's Third Programme.
+It is popularly reported that Hoyle, who favored an alternative "steady-state" cosmological model, intended this to be pejorative, but Hoyle explicitly denied this and said it was just a striking image meant to highlight the difference between the two models.

 Hoyle repeated the term in further broadcasts in early 1950, as part of a series of five lectures entitled The Nature of The Universe.
 The text of each lecture was published in The Listener a week after the broadcast, the first time that the term "big bang" appeared in print.
-As evidence in favour of the Big Bang model mounted, and the consensus became widespread, Hoyle himself, albeit somewhat reluctantly, admitted to it by formulating a new cosmological model that other scientists later referred to as the "Steady Bang".
+As evidence in favour of the Big Bang model mounted, and the consensus became widespread, Hoyle himself, albeit somewhat reluctantly, admitted to it by formulating a new cosmological model that other scientists later referred to as the "steady Bang".